davemuscle/fpga_tooling/readme.md

 # fpga_tooling
 ## Install
 Required:
-- Add fpga_tooling/bin to yourPATH
+- Add fpga_tooling/bin to your PATH

 Optional:
 - Add an alias for 'lint.sh' to 'lint'